 Students will be guided in their learning using a combination of private study (132 hours), interactive lectures (22 hours) and small group tutorials exploring realistic problems/case studies (22 hours).
 Preparation for assignments (24 h) will enable students to reinforce and expand their knowledge base and develop subject skills and competences.
 They will be able to assess and reflect upon their understanding of the material through the completion on-line quizzes.

 On successful completion of this module, students will be able to:

-1. distinguish between the main classes of anticancer drugs on the basis of their mechanism of action;
+1. distinguish between the main classes of anticancer drugs on the basis of their

 2. differentiate between the different ways in which drug resistance can arise;

 4. evaluate published relevant research material and put together a balanced review of a

 selected topic; relating to cancer pharmacology using up-to-date primary sources.